 The ligature is an adjustable loop that secures the reed to the table of the mouthpiece.

 It’s held in place by two screws which can be adjusted to ensure the reed is in the correct position and won’t move during play.

-They tend to be made of metal, but, like the mouthpiece, there is an extremely wide variety of ligatures to choose from and you’ll find ligatures made from plastic, leather, string as well as ones with gold and nickel plated.
+They tend to be made of metal, but, like the mouthpiece, there is an extremely wide variety of ligatures to choose from, and you’ll find ligatures made from plastic, leather, and string, as well as ones with gold and nickel-plated.

 Its job is to funnel the air through the instrument and depending on its shape and what it’s made of can have a dramatic impact on the sound the clarinet produces.